How I Learned to Stop Worrying and Love Retraining: Introduction

-Based on recent results of \citet{LiYumerRamanan2020} regarding the training of neural networks under constraints on the number of training iterations, we challenge these commonly held beliefs by rethinking the retraining phase of IMP within the context of \emph{Budgeted Training} and demonstrate that it can be massively shortened by using a simple linearly decaying learning rate schedule.
-This further demonstrates the importance of the learning rate scheme during the retraining phase previously already noted by \citet{Renda2020} and \citet{Le2021}.
+Motivated by recent results of \citet{Li2020a} regarding the training of Neural Networks under constraints on the number of training iterations, we challenge these commonly held beliefs by rethinking the retraining phase of IMP within the context of \emph{Budgeted Training} and demonstrate that it can be massively shortened by using a simple linearly decaying learning rate schedule.
+We further demonstrate the importance of the learning rate scheme during the retraining phase and improve upon the results of \citet{Renda2020} and \citet{Le2021} by proposing a simple and efficient approach to also choose the initial value of the learning rate, a problem which has not been previously addressed in the context of pruning.
 We also propose likewise imposing a budget on the initial dense training phase of IMP, turning it into a method capable of efficiently producing sparse, trained networks without the need for a pretrained model by effectively leveraging a cyclic linear learning rate schedule.
-The resulting method outperforms significantly more complex and heavily parameterized state-of-the-art approaches, that aim to maintain pruning-stability by incorporating the sparsification into the training, while using less computational resources.
+The resulting method is able to outperform significantly more complex and heavily parameterized state-of-the-art approaches, that aim to reach pruning-stability at the end of training by incorporating the sparsification into the training process, while using less computational resources.